Friday, October 21, 2022 9:00 a.m. – 5:00 p.m.

 The Center for Teaching Excellence is pleased to announce that the 13th Annual Oktoberbest: A Symposium on Teaching will be Friday, October 21, 2022 from 9:00 a.m. – 5:00 p.m. at the University Conference Center.
 At Oktoberbest you'll hear innovative teaching ideas and best practices implemented by your colleagues at UofSC.
 Mark your calendar to attend this teaching symposium featuring engaging and informative presentations on innovative approaches to teaching, assessments, course design, creative student learning opportunities, and successful implementation of new strategies and best practices.

-Oktoberbest is free to all who teach or support teaching at USC, but is not open to the general public.
+All UofSC faculty, instructors and graduate teaching assistants are invited to attend this free one-day symposium focused on sharing best practices in teaching.
+Oktoberbest is free to all who teach or support teaching at UofSC, but is not open to the general public.

-Call For Proposals
+Call for Proposals